mbenzekri/pojoe-http/README.md

 >`npm install mbenzekri/cef-fs`

 # included steps
->- [HttpGet](#httpget-get-data-to-from-url-and-write-it-to-file) : get data to from url and write it to file
+>- [HttpDownload](#httpdownload-get-data-to-from-url-and-write-it-to-file) : get data to from url and write it to file
 ---
-# HttpGet get data to from url and write it to file
+# HttpDownload get data to from url and write it to file
 >

 ## goal